 One faculty meeting per month during the school year may be called by the principal.
-All faculty meetings shall be held on the First Tuesday of each month.
+Elementary faculty meetings shall be held on the First Tuesday of each month.
+Secondary faculty meetings shall be held on the third Tuesday of each month.
+Calcutt elementary grades 5 and 6 faculty meetings will be held on the third Tuesday of the month.